Action Required: Sustainability and ESG-Related Regulations Are on the Rise Globally

 What’s Trending: Government use of tax incentives to promote sustainable activity, and opportunities for organizations to participate in these programs, is widespread.
 Tax credits have long helped to drive renewable energy projects and to support quality of life in communities through affordable housing and economic development.
 We expect tax law’s integral connection to sustainability and ESG will only continue to grow.

-Proposed Rules: The EU reached a provisional agreement in late 2022 on a carbon tax on imported iron, steel, cement, fertilizers, aluminum, electricity and hydrogen.
-The EU Carbon Border Adjustment Mechanism would require companies that import these goods to buy certificates to cover embedded CO2 emissions.
-The EU also recently proposed a plan that would use tax benefits and other incentives to accelerate technology and products to help Europe achieve its net zero ambition.
+Proposed Rules: The EU proposed a plan that would use tax benefits and other incentives to accelerate technology and products to help Europe achieve its net zero ambition.

 What This Means: Tax has a critical—but often underutilized—role to play in developing an organization’s ESG strategy.
 Increased demand from shareholders and other stakeholders for total tax transparency from organizations has made it critical for organizations to ensure their tax and ESG strategies align.
 Creating an ESG-driven tax strategy will improve decision-making, build stakeholder trust, manage risk, and create increased transparency and accountability.
 An aligned ESG tax strategy will also help capitalize on ESG opportunities and mitigate liabilities.
 Due to the variety of sustainability credits and incentives available and frequent change in regulations and program requirements, organizations may discover the most value by enlisting the assistance of credentialed tax professionals.

-What’s Trending: Cars and vans were responsible for approximately 8% of direct CO2 emissions worldwide in 2021, according to the International Energy Agency (IEA).
+What’s Trending: Cars and vans were responsible for approximately 10% of energy-related CO2 emissions worldwide in 2022, according to the International Energy Agency (IEA).
 In many jurisdictions, the focus on reducing vehicle emissions supports efforts to achieve CO2 reduction targets under the Paris Agreement and to respond to the urgent need for action to fight climate change.
 As part of these plans, policymakers are using mandates and incentives to facilitate electric vehicle adoption.

 New Rules: Electric vehicle incentives continued in the U.S., notably at the federal level through the IRA.
 Among its incentives, the IRA includes tax credits to promote consumer and commercial adoption of clean vehicles and for electric charging stations and alternative refueling infrastructure in low-income and rural areas.